pali-english/pali-english.github.io/README.md

 and have gone forth from lay life;
 they’ve ended craving to be reborn:
 that’s who I call a brahmin.

+    Yodha - who
+    taṇhaṁ - craving
+    pahantvāna - having given up
+    anāgāro - from household life
+    paribbaje - has gone forth
+    Taṇhābhavaparikkhīṇaṁ - ended birth in the world of craving (from "taṇha", meaning craving, "bhava", meaning becoming or birth, and "parikkhīṇaṁ", meaning ended or extinguished) tamahaṁ - that (person)
+    brūmi - I call
+    brāhmaṇaṁ - a brahmin

 Hitvā mānusakaṁ yogaṁ,
 dibbaṁ yogaṁ upaccagā;